Golf at the 1900 Summer Olympics – Women's individual

 A women's golf tournament was played at the 1900 Summer Olympics.
 It was the only time women's golf was featured at the Olympics until 2016.
 There were 10 competitors from 2 nations (France and the United States) at the event, which was played on 3 October at the Compiègne Club.
 The event was won by Margaret Abbott of the United States, the first American woman Olympic champion (though she did not realize it, unaware that the golf tournament was part of the Olympics).
-The United States is credited with a medal sweep in the event by the IOC, though (i) medals were not awarded at the time and (ii) many sources list Pauline Whittier (the silver medalist) as Swiss or Abbie Pratt as French (or both).
+Despite being Americans, Whittier and Pratt are considered by the IOC to have represented Switzerland and France, respectively.
+Abbott was in Paris accompanying her mother and studying art.
 Whittier was an American studying in St. Moritz.
 Pratt was an American who spent significant time in Europe and competed under the auspices of the (French) Dinard Golf Club.

+Abbott later told her family that she won the tournament:

+because all the French girls apparently misunderstood the nature of the game scheduled that day and turned up to play in high heels and tight skirts".

 Abbott's mother, Mary Abbott also competed in the event; it is the only time that a mother and daughter have competed in the same Olympic event at the same Games.

 Background

 In the preparation for the 1900 Games, a Special Advisory Committee led by Jacques de Pourtalès (a cousin of Hermann de Pourtalès, who along with his wife Hélène de Pourtalès won a gold medal in sailing in 1900) proposed a golf tournament be included given that the sport was popular in many countries (though not well known in France).
 The result was the first Olympic golf tournament, held at the Compiègne golf club.
 Divisions for both men and women, as well as a men's handicap division (not considered Olympic) were set.

-Golf would be held again in 1904, with an individual and team men's events that year.
-In 1908 (which would have again been a men-only event), a dispute among the host nation's golfers resulted in all the British competitors boycotting and the event being cancelled.
-The sport would not be held again at the Olympics until 2016, when women's individual golf was played again.
+Golf would be held again in 1904, with individual and team men's events that year.
+In 1908, which would have again been a men-only event, a dispute among the host nation's golfers resulted in all of the British competitors boycotting, leaving only a single competitor – George Lyon of Canada – and resulting in the cancellation of the event.

+Women’s golf returned to the Olympics in 2016, at the Rio Games.